emman25/take-home/README.md

 3. Navigate to the project root directory (where `docker-compose.yml` is located).
 4. Run the command:
     ```bash
-    docker compose up --build
+    docker compose up --build -d
     ```
 5. Wait for all containers to build and start.
-This might take a few minutes on the first run.
-Look for logs indicating successful connections (Kafka, MongoDB, Redis) and the backend/frontend servers starting.
+Check logs (`docker compose logs -f backend`) for successful connections (Kafka, MongoDB, Redis) and server startup.
-6. Open your web browser and navigate to: `http://localhost:61234`
+6. Open your web browser and navigate to: `http://localhost:61234` (or the port mapped in `docker-compose.yml`).
 7. The Real-Time Regex Validator application should be visible.
 Submit strings and observe the status updates in the job history table.

 ## Environment Variables (Configurable in `docker-compose.yml`)